Abraham B Korol

-Korol was born in Bendery city, Moldavia (now Moldova), then part of the Soviet Union, and immigrated to Israel in 1991.
-Before immigrating to Israel, Korol was appointed in 1981 as a senior researcher and was awarded the degree of Doctor of Science by the Presidium of Academy of Science USSR in 1988, and became a full professor in 1991.
-After immigrating to Israel in 1991, Korol has established and headed the Laboratory of Population Genetics and Computational Biology in the Institute of Evolution at the University of Haifa.
-He became full professor there in 1996 and served as the director of the Institute of Evolution between 2008-2013.
+Korol was born in Bendery, Moldavia (now Moldova), then part of the Soviet Union, and immigrated to Israel in 1991.
+He established the Laboratory of Population Genetics and Computational Biology at the University of Haifa and served as the director of the Institute of Evolution from 2008 to 2013.

-Since 1994, Korol has filled many scholarly positions including member of the steering committee of Israeli Gene Bank; member of the Human Genome Organization; member of the European Society of Evolutionary Biology; a member of the Coordinating Committee of the International Wheat Genome Sequencing Consortium; member of the Infrastructure Steering Committee of the Israeli Ministry of Science; representative of Haifa University in the Kamea program steering committee (alef and bet); member of the Advisory Committee of Absorption in Science of the Israeli Ministry of Absorption.
+Korol has held numerous scholarly positions, including membership in the Human Genome Organization and the European Society of Evolutionary Biology.
+He has contributed significantly to the fields of evolutionary genetics and genomics.

 Early life and education

 Korol was born in Moldova in 1946.
-Since childhood, Korol was passionate with classical music.
-His favorite compositor is Johann Sebastian Bach and violin is his favorite instrument.
-In 1971 Korol graduated from Leningrad Polytechnic University and received his master in computer science, followed by a doctorate in genetics from the Institute of General Genetics, USSR Academy of Science, Moscow under the supervision of Prof. A.A.
+Since childhood, Korol was passionate about classical music.
+His favorite composer is Johann Sebastian Bach, and the violin is his favorite instrument.
+In 1971, Korol graduated from Leningrad Polytechnic University with a master's in computer science, followed by a doctorate in genetics from the Institute of General Genetics, USSR Academy of Science, Moscow, under the supervision of Prof. A.A.
 Zhuchenko.